sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - @Profile was introduced in the early version of Spring for providing different configuration for different deployment environment
 - In his experience, there was code for production only and it was not tested and deployed to production, which caused a problem
 - In cloud native development, Enviromnet specific properties should not be in the application.properties inside the jar file Instead, they should be provided as environment variables
-- How @Value("$(welcome.message)") is set - by using annotation processor, it reads value from properties
+- How @Value("${welcome.message}") is set - by using annotation processor, it reads value from properties
 - Naming convention of the welcome.message
 - How many instances of welcomecontroller get created?